 The Tree Map below illustrates the top 10 industry 4.0 trends that will impact companies in 2021.
 Employing artificial intelligence (AI) techniques across devices and processes forms the top industry 4.0 trend.
 Increasingly, emerging companies develop wearable solutions for the industrial workplace to ensure the safety and efficiency of the manufacturing process.
 Collecting data by implementing cloud and edge computing and designing cybersecurity solutions allow companies to establish the building blocks for setting up smart factories.
 Advanced robotic solutions comprising autonomous mobile robots, cobots, and swarm robotics, as well as robotic software development is also a major part of industry 4.0 trends.

-Global Startup Heat Map: Industry 4.0 Startups & Emerging Companies
+Global Startup Heat Map covers 770 Industry 4.0 Startups & Scaleups

 Top 10 Industry 4.0 Trends in 2021